-At the top of Knudsen Vineyards, at 950 feet of elevation, is where you'll find our 2.5 acre planting of Pinot Meunier.
+At the top of Knudsen Vineyards in the Dundee Hills, at 950 feet of elevation, is where you'll find our 2.5 acre planting of Pinot Meunier.
 We take advantage of the late ripening spot to retain bright, fresh acidity and mineral edge.
-This year's blend is 25% Pinot Meunier, 70% Pinot Noir, and 5% Chardonnay.
-It's color is bright, pale salmon pink, while its bouquet is full of rose petal, anise, and pink peppercorn.
-The barrel aging of the red wine component contributes to is savory complexity, while its delicate, creamy bead leads to a long textural finish only enhanced by food... salt-cod fritters and smoked piquillo aioli.
+The balance of the wine is equally blended between the aforementioned Knudsen Vineyards and our younger, but equally high elevation, Spirit Hill Vineyard in the Eola-Amity Hills.
+The color is bright, pale salmon pink, while its bouquet is full of rose petal, strawberry hull, and lemon zest.
+The barrel aging of the red wine component contributes to its savory complexity, while its delicate, creamy bead leads to a long textural finish.

 Wine Production Stats

 Varietals: 65% Pinot Noir, 15% Pinot Meunier, 20% Chardonnay

 Winemakers: Nate Klostermann

 Cases produced: 2,025

 The majority of the 2013 growing season was pretty normal in terms of weather, much like 2012, when La Niña faded and customary conditions returned.
 Bud break and bloom timing were on the mark, indicating an early October Pinot Noir harvest.